haithamelmengad/algorithms/questions/js.md

 1. How do you remove/replace an item somewhere in the middle of an array?
 1. What are different ways of iterating through arrays?
 What are their differences?
 1. In a `for` loop, what are the semi-colon separated values? (i.e. `for (x; y; z) { ... }`)
+1. How does a `while` loop differ from a for loop?
 1. What does `.map()` do?
 1. What does `.reduce()` do?
 1. Give an example of where we might use `.map(...).reduce(...)`.